malwani9/odin-recipes/README.md

 # odin-recipes

-This project includes showing of different recipes using basic html only.
+Showcase of variety of recipes using HTML only.